 Tim is currently the Founder and CEO of FiscalNote.
 The company owns media and news company CQ Roll Call Group, which it acquired from The Economist Group in 2018 and creates a technology platform that combines award-winning journalism along with products and services that provide access to large quantities of data, news, and analysis for all levels of government.
-The global company with offices across DC, NYC, Baton Rouge, Brussels, India, and Seoul has now grown to become the largest tech employer headquartered in DC, and powers almost 5,000 of the world's largest and most influential law firms, legal departments, and governments.
+The global company with offices across DC, NYC, Baton Rouge, Brussels, and India has now grown to become the largest tech employer headquartered in DC, and powers almost 5,000 of the world's largest and most influential law firms, legal departments, and governments.

 FiscalNote has raised over $230 million in venture capital and acquisition financing from the likes of The Economist, S&P Global, Mark Cuban, Jerry Yang, Steve Case, NEA, Renren and others.